• Skip to primary navigation

 Instructions

 1. Combine the ingredients.
-In a mixing bowl whisk together the yogurt, chili flakes, dried herbs and salt.
-Taste and adjust the seasoning adding a bit more spices or salt if you find it necessary but keep in mind that the chips will be salted too.
+In a mixing bowl, whisk together the yogurt, chili flakes, dried herbs, and salt.
+Taste and adjust the seasoning, adding a bit more spices or salt if desired, but keep in mind that the chips will be salted too.

 2. Scrape into a serving bowl.
 Garnish with extra chili flakes and a drizzle of olive oil if desired.
 Serve with tortilla chips on the side.